 How do I submit my official transcript?

-Official transcript must be postmarked (mailed) or submitted electronically from your institute or university to Ms. Winnie Martinez, by February 1.
-Unofficial transcript or screenshots of your unofficial transcripts will not be accepted.
+Unofficial transcript must be submitted to Ms. Winnie Martinez, by February 1.
+Official transcript must be (mailed) or submitted electronically from your institute or university to Ms. Winnie Martinez, one week after notification of acceptance.

 Please send your official transcript to the following address: